 You’re working hard for your money and you’d like your family to enjoy the fruits of your labor throughout the coming years.
 Preparing for your family’s future, however, means more than investing appropriately in order to achieve the right combination of growth and stability for your goals and time horizon.
-For many people, it also involves purchasing the right amount of life insurance during their working years.
+For many people, it also involves purchasing the right amount of life insurance to protect their family’s lifestyle.

 A life insurance policy provides a payment in the event of your death that can help protect your family’s lifestyle in the absence of your earning power.
 “Many people have financial goals they are trying to meet with hard-earned income—such as paying off a mortgage, putting a child through college, or supporting an elderly parent.
 Life insurance can help support your family goals,” says Tom Ewanich, a vice president and actuary at Fidelity Investments Life Insurance Company.

 Here’s how it works: When you purchase a life insurance policy, you’re buying a contract with the issuing insurance company.
 The issuing insurance company guarantees that upon your death, it will pay a preset amount to your beneficiaries.
 The guarantee is subject to the insurance company’s claims-paying ability.
 The proceeds are typically free from income taxes.
 The insurance company pays your beneficiaries directly, so they receive the funds without the delays and expenses associated with the probate process that governs assets passed down via a will.
-Depending on the size of your estate, benefits from a life insurance policy may be subject to estate tax.1
+And because the probate process is often made public, life insurance may also provide your family a non-financial benefit: privacy.
+However, depending on the size of your estate, benefits from a life insurance policy may be subject to estate tax.1

 Term insurance is generally more affordable, and in many cases more appropriate, for most purchasers.
 “Term insurance allows you to gain access to life insurance with a lot less money than you’d need if you were trying to buy the same amount of permanent insurance,” says Ewanich.
 One helpful comparison is the economics of leasing a car versus buying one: You can often get a more expensive car for the same payment by leasing, rather than buying, the vehicle.